Mahurangi Magazine logo

 Traditional

 One, final year at a campus more hallowed than a recently built district high school didn’t dramatically deepen Cimino’s education.
 Mount Albert Grammar, at the time, wasn’t even excelling in its previous one-claim-to-fame—rowing—down from its distant, 1949 heyday.
-There, English was instilled in the class called Senior Five, by the author of the school English-teaching-textbook, J G ‘Butch’ Brown himself:
+There, English was instilled in the class called Senior Five, by the author of the high-school English-language textbook, J G ‘Butch’ Brown himself:

 Just because you come from the country, Cole, doesn’t mean you can spell across with two cs!

-Alliteration and the cane had broken a number of bad habits, of he and his classmates, including the occasion when, without collusion, almost the entire class had ignored homework assigned ahead of a long weekend.
+Alliterationthis tool-tip text primarily for the aid of the short-term-memory-loss-afflicted author, rather than the reader of average wit: Brown’s come; country; Cole; can; Cs and the cane had broken a number of bad habits, of he and his classmates, including the occasion when, without collusion, almost the entire class had ignored homework assigned ahead of a long weekend.
 The class contained a comfortable number of wayward pupils who, having failed their basic, school certificate examination, were serving a second, shameful term in the fifth form.
-The year, however, was not to wasted:
+The year, however, was not to be wasted:

 You agree that, with all the money that this year is going to cost me, if you don’t get your school certificate, that that would be a great waste of my money, don’t you!

 Academically, Cimino had always thought of himself as literally slow.
 It took him forever just to copy lessons from his primary school blackboard.
-By the time, with only a couple of school years remaining, his acute shortsightedness had been detected—by a much older first cousin—the academic expectations for Cimino had become exceedingly modest.
+By the time, with only a couple of school years remaining, his acute shortsightedness had been diagnosed—by a decade older first cousin—the academic expectations for Cimino had become exceedingly modest.
 Cimino’s hard drive, however, was plagued by a distinctly pedestrian transfer speed; his devastating rejoinders, for example, were typically conceived days after the opportunity for their opportunity.
 Senior Five, and a strategic collaboration with the school’s star, smart-as-a-whip halfback and fellow second-year-fifth-former, fortunately, saw them both partially out of bondage, and experiencing tantalising snatches of genuine agency.
 The halfback was a friend of an art teacher at the college.
 Not his and Cimino’s art teacher, mind, but somehow—but almost certainly because the school couldn’t risk using him from its first-fifteen, Cimino only realises in retrospect—he and the halfback had their own office in which to break the back of their homework.
 Neither had any interest in creating further artwork.
-Each was entirely confident that the techniques they had already mastered was more enough to gain a considerably above-average mark.
+Each was entirely confident that the techniques they had already mastered were more enough to gain a comfortably above-average mark.
 English and geography were Cimino’s favourite subjects.
 English because he invariably topped his class in readingknown then as written comprehension comprehension, and geography, because it interested him so deeply, and he had developed his own map-drawing method that produced uncannily convincing likenesses of regions taught.
-Cimino’s vulnerability, however, was memorising sufficient data to back up the cartoon maps.
-Here, Cimino’s little-big sister’s high-school-geography-teacher infatuation saved the day, or at least his legendary annual possible-probables list of geographic regions was key, and one that was shared, no matter he’d long since moved on to more salubrious institutions.
-Cimino further refined the list to those he already largely had learnt.
-Result: Mac’s money was not wasted.
+Cimino’s vulnerability, however, was memorising sufficient data to back up the stylised maps.
+Here, Cimino’s little-big sister’s high-school-geography-teacher vivacity saved the day, or at least his legendary annual possible-probables list of geographic regions likely to be examination options was key, and one that was shared, no matter the master had long since moved on to more salubrious institutions.
+Cimino further refined the list to those he’d already largely learnt.
+Result: Mac’s money was not completely wasted.

 Chapter 6 | Chapter 8